-10.6 The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Subjects/ Courses registered in a Semester, by the Total Number of Credits registered during that Semester.
+10.6 The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Subjects registered in a Semester, by the Total Number of Credits registered during that Semester.
 SGPA is rounded off to TWO Decimal Places.
-SGPA is thus computed as

-SGPA = {

-$$\sum{i=1}^{N} C_i G_i$$

-} / { $\sum{i=1}^{N} C_i$ } For each Semester,

-- where 'i' is the Subject indicator index (takes into account all Subjects in a Semester), 'N' is the no. of Subjects 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), \mathbf{C}i is the no. of Credits allotted to the ith Subject, and \mathbf{G}i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject. - 10.7 The Cumulative Grade Point Average (CGPA) is a measure of the overall cumulative performance of a student over all Semesters considered for registration.
+SGPA is thus computed as where 'i' is the Subject indicator index (takes into account all Subjects in a Semester), 'N' is the no. of Subjects 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the ith Subject, and G_i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that ith Subject.

+SGPA = { $\sum{i=1}^{N} C_i G_i$ } / { $\sum{i=1}^{N} C_i$ } For each Semester,

+10.7 The Cumulative Grade Point Average (CGPA) is a measure of the overall cumulative performance of a student in the overall Semesters considered for registration.
 The CGPA is the ratio of the Total Credit Points secured by a student in ALL registered Courses in ALL Semesters, and the Total Number of Credits registered in ALL the Semesters.
 CGPA is rounded off to TWO Decimal Places.
-CGPA is thus computed from the I Year first semester onwards, at the end of each Semester, as per the formula where 'M' is the TOTAL no. of Subjects (as specifically required and listed under the Course Structure of the parent Department) the Student has 'REGISTERED' from the 1st Semester onwards upto and inclusive of the Semester S (obviously M > N), 'j' is the Subject indicator index (takes into account all Subjects from 1 to S Semesters), $\mathbf{C_j}$ is the no. of Credits allotted to the jth Subject, and $\mathbf{G_j}$ represents the Grade Points (GP) corresponding to the Letter Grade awarded for that jth Subject.
-After registration and completion of I Year I Semester however, the SGPA of that Semester itself may be taken as the CGPA, as there are no cumulative effects.
+CGPA is thus computed from the I Year first semester onwards, at the end of each semester, as per the formula where 'M' is the TOTAL no. of Subjects (as specifically required and listed under the Course Structure of the parent Department) the Student has 'REGISTERED' from the 1st Semester onwards up to and inclusive of the Semester S (obviously M > N), 'j' is the Subject indicator index (takes into account all Subjects from 1 to S Semesters), C_j is the no. of Credits allotted to the jth Subject, and G_j represents the Grade Points (GP) corresponding to the Letter Grade awarded for that jth Subject.
+After registration and completion of the I Year I Semester, however, the SGPA of that Semester itself may be taken as the CGPA, as there are no cumulative effects.

-CGPA = { $\sum{j=4}^{M} \mathbf{C{j}} \mathbf{G{j}}$ } / { $\sum{j=4}^{M} \mathbf{C{j}}$ } ... for all S Semesters registered (ie., upto and inclusive of S Semesters, S \geq 1),
+CGPA = { $\sum{j=1}^{M} C_j G_j$ } / { $\sum{j=1}^{M} C_j$ } ... for all S Semesters registered (ie., up to and inclusive of S Semesters, S \geq 1),